bonet/auth_reverse_proxy/README.md

 In microservice architecture, API authentication and authorization are best done through a separate standalone server.
-This is for scalability purpose and to simplify the multi-level complexities
+This is for scalability purpose and to simplify the multi-level complexities.

-A good solution is to build a reverse-proxy which every API requests (excluding login) must pass before being able to connect to the API destination.
+A good solution is to build a reverse-proxy which every API requests (excluding login) must go through before being able to reach the intended API.

 This way, each API microservice doesn't need to care about the authorization.
 We can set the authorization rule on the reverse-proxy so that it can remove unwanted